 - The Association obligates itself to forward a check to the Board amounting to the salary of a certified substitute teacher multiplied by the number of full-time equivalent workdays of leave. - 2.
 The length of a workday shall be as defined in Article XII, Section A of this document. - 3.
 The leave shall be taken in not less than one-half (.5) day increments. - 4.
 The notice of leave shall be given to the appropriate administration at least 24 hours prior to the date and/or time the leave is to commence.
 In using Association leave, every effort will be made by the EACC not to interfere with the administration of state or federally mandated tests. - 5.
 At least fifteen (15) days of Association leave will be available for use by the EACC Treasurer, at the Association President's request, to conduct official Association business. - 6.
 With appropriate notice prior to the use of release dates, the EACC President will forward to the Assistant Superintendent of Human Resources a list of dates and designees to be released on Association leave as the need arises.
-Any requests for Association leave will also be sent to the immediate supervisor of the member who is being granted release to conduct Association business. - J. The Board will provide payroll deductions of dues for the United Education Profession in the following manner: - 1.
+Any requests for Association leave will also be sent to the immediate supervisor of the member who is being granted release to conduct Association business. - 7.
+During negotiations between the Board and the Association, the Board agrees to waive the cost of substitute coverage (up to a maximum of 16 coverage occurrences) to allow Unit I members of the Association team to participate in contract negotiations that occur during the workday. - J. The Board will provide payroll deductions of dues for the United Education Profession in the following manner: - 1.
 The Board shall deduct dues from employees' salaries for the Education Association of Charles County, Maryland State Education Association, and the National Education Association as said employees voluntarily authorize such deductions by means of an appropriate Board-approved written authorization form.
 The Association shall collect and compile all completed authorization forms and submit them to the Board on or before September 30th of each school year.